UPPMAX/R-matlab-julia-HPC/docs/advanced/distributed_parallelism/README.md

     - [Older explanation](https://youtu.be/GHbrpg75qbQ)
     - [Newer explanation](https://youtu.be/c7pVEBhPohk)

+More details for the MPI parallelization scheme in Python can be found in a previous [MPI course](https://github.com/MPI-course-collaboration/MPI-course) offered by some of us.

 ### How it is used in programming languages of this course?

 Packages called Distributed or MPI.

 To get use of MPI library (in C) you need to load a MPI module.

 - There are two common versions
     - OpenMPI
     - MPICH (on Dardel)